SpellholdStudios/1pp/README.md

 <img src="1pp/documentation/files/401.jpg">
 <img src="1pp/documentation/files/401b.jpg">

 This component improves projectile effects around Baldur's Gate II.
 Be able to see what kind of bullets/arrows/bolts are shot at you (or if you're really absent-minded, which <em>you</em> are shooting).
-Includes coloured bolt and bullet projectiles, axes and darts, and what is even neater, you can actually see the ammunition change on your paperdoll!</br></br>
+Includes coloured bolt and bullet projectiles, axes and darts, and what is even neater, you can actually see the ammunition change on your paperdoll!</br>

+<div style="text-align:right"><a href="#components">Back to components list</a></div>

 ------------------------